nsrau/azure-docs.it-it/articles/machine-learning/algorithm-module-reference/create-python-model.md

            self.feature_column_names = list()

        def train(self, df_train, df_label):
+           # self.feature_column_names records the column names used for training.
+           # It is recommended to set this attribute before training so that the
+           # feature columns used in predict and train methods have the same names.
            self.feature_column_names = df_train.columns.tolist()
            self.model.fit(df_train, df_label)

        def predict(self, df):
+           # The feature columns used for prediction MUST have the same names as the ones for training.
+           # The name of score column ("Scored Labels" in this case) MUST be different from any other columns in input data.
            return pd.DataFrame(
                {'Scored Labels': self.model.predict(df[self.feature_column_names]),
                 'probabilities': self.model.predict_proba(df[self.feature_column_names])[:, 1]}